NafiurSiddiqui/NeonText/README.md

 ---

 - unpredictable behaviour, sometimes one of the font does not get render on the canvas, nor the computed style for width of the `<span class= "measurementBar-width">` based on which the measuremnt bar is changed.
 After while this does not happen, most noticeable upon first load.
 Usually appears within first 4 or 5 clicks on the font family. 😬

+### Some of the technical aspect i have implemented in this version of the webApp (almost)

+---

+- Debouncing algorithm -- to purposefully save resources and time therefore good optimization and speed.

+- One of the most trickiest and challenging part was to get the height of each characters, which i did with the help of masking a canvas.

+- Dynamic calculation of price and dimensions

+- Responsiveness ensure to adapt to all of the devices out there.